zalo/zalo.github.io/_posts/2020-1-18-ellipsoids.md

 <script type="text/javascript" src="../../assets/js/Ellipsoids/FresnelEllipsoid.js" orbit="enabled"></script>

-By simply taking planar slices of many confocal ellipsoids to approximate a larger ellipsoid, we can preserve their optical properties while reducing their form-factor!
+By simply taking planar slices of many confocal ellipsoids to approximate a larger ellipsoid, one can preserve their optical properties while reducing their form-factor!

 * Note how these slices emulate a refracting lens when the two foci are on opposite sides of the plate.

 #### Practical Fresnel Reflectors

 This is a relatively complex shape to assemble.
-[There are great guides for building large, simplfied fresnel reflectors at home to focus sunlight.](http://www.dr-iguana.com/prj_FlatPackMirror/index.html)
+[There are great guides for building large, simplified fresnel reflectors at home to focus sunlight.](http://www.dr-iguana.com/prj_FlatPackMirror/index.html)

-However, for near-eye displays, I believe that embedding these mirrored surfaces within clear material is the most viable near-term structure.
+However, for near-eye displays, embedding these mirrored surfaces within clear material may be the most viable near-term structure.

-I see two primary paths towards constructing them:
+There are two primary paths towards constructing them:

 * Machining a Mold (High Volume, Slow Turnaround)
  1. Use [Wire EDM](https://www.youtube.com/watch?v=pBueWfzb7P0) to cut slices from many [traditionally machined ellipsoidal mirrors](https: /www.edmundoptics.com/p/254mm-sq-2x-protected-aluminum-off-axis-ellipsoidal-mirror/41614/).